mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ## Filters
 - Draw mag/phase response of a first-order filter.
 - Draw a circuit for a first-order LPF/HPF.
-- What's the dropoff rate of a first-order low-pass filter?
+- What is the dropoff rate of a first-order low-pass filter?
 - What does the bandwidth characterize?
 - What is the 3dB rolloff point?
 What happens after that?
 How much of the signal gets through?